 A class of phenomena exists, which seem to escape the second principle of thermodynamics.
 They are the complex systems, which give spontaneous phenomena of differentiation and self-organization.
-For example, in the Couette-Taylor experiment28, two coaxial cylinders, containing a liquid are rotated.
+For example, in the Couette-Taylor experiment [31], two coaxial cylinders, containing a liquid are rotated.
 Above a critical value of applied rotation rate, in the moving liquid ordered and oscillating rolls are generated.
-A further example is given by the spontaneous formation of simple or complex crystalline structures, as snowflakes29.
+A further example is given by the spontaneous formation of simple or complex crystalline structures, as snowflakes [32].
 The self-organized processes imply a local entropy decrease, compensated by an increase of the ambient one.
 In such a way, the formation of dissipative structures occurs with an increase of the global entropy, as required by the second principle.
 From this point of view, the protein folding itself falls within the class of the self-organized phenomena, and, in the light of the obtained results, also the macromolecular elasticity is a similar process.
-For elastomers upon stretching a local decrease of entropy is observed, that can imply also crystallization phenomena (as in synthetic rubbers as polybutadiene or natural as polyisoprene, but not in Protein Rubbers).
+For elastomers upon stretching a local decrease of entropy is observed, that can imply also crystallization phenomena (as in synthetic rubbers as polybutadiene or natural as polyisoprene, but not in protein rubbers).

-In conditions of instability, the symmetric systems show less symmetric behaviors28.
-When the spherical raindrops fall on the flat surface of a lake, they break themselves in crowned spots: from the point of the impact an uniform circular ring rises from the wall which sharpens and curves itself towards outside, breaking itself in a number of tips (in ideal conditions mathematical models indicate 24 tips).
-The tips, in turn, sharpen themselves towards the top, expelling a rounded small drop.
-A similar phenomenon is observed during the deformation of a cylinder uniformly compressed along its axis: when the compression reaches a critical load, the undeformed state becomes unstable and the Yoshimura structure30 appears with symmetrical wrinkle pattern.
-As well, a sphere compressed by spherically symmetric forces, looses its symmetry deforming itself according to a circular symmetry.
-And the homogeneous flows generates the Karman vortex street of reduced symmetry behind a circular cylinder31.
+In conditions of instability, the symmetric systems show less symmetric behaviors [31].
+Such phenomenon is observed during the deformation of a cylinder uniformly compressed along its axis: when the compression reaches a critical load, the undeformed state becomes unstable and the Yoshimura structure [33] appears with symmetrical wrinkle pattern.
+And the homogeneous flows generates the Karman vortex street of reduced symmetry behind a circular cylinder [34].

 This is the mechanism of structure formation by the symmetry breaking.
 The typical result of the symmetry breaking is the formation of regular structures in a geometric sense.
-Only seldom the whole symmetry is lost: the stone which breaks the roto-translational symmetry of the pond generates circular waves that hold the rotation symmetry.

-Nevertheless, according to the extended Curie principle28, the microscopic asymmetries, as the not eliminable thermal fluctuations, play the key role in the choice of the effective final result in the symmetric ensemble of the possible effects: the symmetry is more dispersed than lost.
+According to the extended Curie principle [31], the microscopic asymmetries, as the not eliminable thermal fluctuations, play the key role in the choice of the effective final result in the symmetric ensemble of the possible effects: the symmetry is more dispersed than lost.
 In this sense, the sensible dependence upon the initial conditions, typical of the chaotic systems, the breaking of the symmetry of the unstable systems and the second law of thermodynamics combine them.
 The concept of the symmetry breaking has an enormous interest and is applied in all the sciences, from biology to astronomy.

-In the case of the Elastin polypeptide chain, the obtained results show that the unperturbed system presents a symmetrically dynamics of the internal freedom.
+In the case of the elastin polypeptide chain, the obtained results show that the unperturbed system presents a symmetrically dynamics of the internal freedom.
 For the stressed system, the entropy reduction is associated to the symmetry breaking of the chaotic motion: the transition from dynamics, which involves 3N-6 degrees-of-freedom to the few collective modes with a large displacement of the mass-center.

 This is a phenomenon of symmetry breaking in which, far from equilibrium in instability conditions, the energy equidistribution is lost and the motion is localized in the slower system variables at expense of the faster ones.
-At a macroscopic level the dynamics is determined by the macroscopic observables, called order parameters (in our case the external elastic force) with an enormous reduction of the degrees-of-freedom, as largely discussed in synergetics32.
-This phenomenology is similar to that observed in the Pasta-Ulam-Fermi problem, where the vibrational motion of a chain of nonlinear coupled and end-constrained oscillators is more localized in low-frequency solitons than distributed according to the energy equipartition, as largely discussed elsewhere12
+At a macroscopic level the dynamics is determined by the macroscopic observables, called order parameters (in our case the external elastic force) with an enormous reduction of the degrees-of-freedom, as largely discussed in synergetics [35].
+This phenomenology is similar to that observed in the Pasta-Ulam-Fermi problem, where the vibrational motion of a chain of nonlinear coupled and end-constrained oscillators is more localized in low-frequency solitons than distributed according to the energy equipartition, as largely discussed elsewhere [14].